-With foreign travel still being hit by the pandemic, staycations are back on the agenda for summer 2021 with more people than ever opting for a UK campervan or motorhome holiday.
+Staycations are back on the agenda with more people than ever opting for a UK campervan or motorhome holiday.

-Data from the National Caravan Council shows that registrations of new motorhomes and campervans were 71% higher in July 2020 than they were in the same month the previous year.
-Industry experts say the upward trend is ongoing.
+Data from the National Caravan Council shows that registrations of new motorhomes and campervans are increasing by around 70% a year and industry experts say the upward trend is likely to continue.

-Demand for rental motorhomes and campervans exceeded supply in 2020 and looks like doing the same this year as more first timers decide to hit the road for their motorhome holiday.
+Demand for rental motorhomes and campervans has exceeded supply in recent years and looks like doing the same this summer as more first timers decide to hit the road for their motorhome holiday.

 That means it’s more important than ever to make sure your holiday home on wheels is safe and secure, whether it’s on the road, parked on your drive, in storage or at a campsite.

-The team at Adrian Flux offer some timely tips on how to keep your motorhome safe for summer 2021 and beyond.
+The team at Adrian Flux offer some timely tips on how to keep your motorhome safe for the summer and beyond.

 Invest in good security before your motorhome holiday